 In the late nineties a large Scandinavian retailer started selling budget futons at retail prices far below what independent futon makers were paying just for the fillings.
 For many futon specialists this came to spell the end of the popularity of the futon.
 Not just because they couldn’t compete on price, but because the poor quality of the budget futons came to destroy people’s faith in the whole futon concept.

 In the year 2000 The Futon Shop changed its name to the Natural Bed Company – we were selling more beds than futons, so it seemed appropriate!

-The last two or three years have seen some brilliant technological innovations from John Cotton, the company who produce futon fillings.
-The Natural Bed Company are now using the new high performance fillings to produce, in the words of Director Peter Bennion, “the best futons ever”.
+The last two or three years have seen some brilliant technological innovations from John Cotton, the company who produce our futon fillings.
+Natural Bed Company are now using new high performance fillings to produce, in the words of Former Director Peter Bennion, “the best futons ever”.
 These new fillings include Wool, i-Fibre and Rebound Polycotton.

 Rebound Polycotton is a beautiful thick, stable filling that contributes much of the thickness, body and character of the futon.
 It’s a clever mix of cotton and polyester fibres in which the cotton fibres are held in a stable matrix of polyester.